Unity-Technologies/com.unity.cinemachine/Documentation/CinemachineSavingDuringPlay.md

 Check __Save During Play__ on any Virtual Camera in the [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html) to enable this feature.
 This is a global property, not per-camera, so you only need to check or uncheck it once.

 Cinemachine components have the special attribute `[SaveDuringPlay]` to enable this functionality.
-Feel free to use it on your own scripts too if you need it.
-To exclude a field, add the `[NoSaveDuringPlay]` attribute instead.
+Feel free to use it on classes within your own custom scripts too if you need it.
+To exclude a field in a class with the `[SaveDuringPlay]` attribute, add the `[NoSaveDuringPlay]` attribute to the field.